BolZer/symfony-typescript-paths/readme.md

 ## Description

-This Extension for Symfony provides a Generation Service which can be used - after registering the provided extension - in your code to generate typescript code from the application route.
+This Extension for the symfony framework provides a Generator which can be used - after registering the provided extension in your symfony application - in your code to generate typescript code from the application routes.
+These generated routes can be used in your typescript code to reference the symfony application routes.

 ## Installation